vicres/academic-kickstart/content/en/authors/admin/_index.md

 ---

 Welcome to my site.
 I am a professor of  Forest Fires and Global Change.
-I am primarily interested on how plants regulate the trade-off between carbon acquisition and water losses and on the implications of this regulation for a variety of processes ranging from plant growth, to changes in wildfire activity.
-My two main lines of research are:
+My research essentially revolves around how plants regulate the trade-off between carbon acquisition and water losses and on the implications of this regulation across scales: from plant growth, to changes in wildfire activity.
+More specifically, my two main lines of research are:

 1)  **Rhythmic ecology:** Exploring diurnal, seasonal and annual rhythms in plant growth, reproduction and gas exchange and how they are driven by the interplay between circadian vs exogenous factors.